Sega Meganet: History

 Sega's 16-bit console, the Mega Drive was released in Japan on October 29, 1988, though the launch was overshadowed by Nintendo's release of Super Mario Bros.
 3 a week earlier.
 Positive coverage from magazines Famitsu and Beep! helped to establish a following, but Sega only managed to ship 400,000 units in the first year.
-In order to draw a larger audience, Sega began work on an Internet service, similar to what Nintendo had attempted with the Famicom Modem for the NES.
+In order to draw a larger audience, Sega began work on an Internet service, similar to what Nintendo had attempted with the Family Computer Network System for the Family Computer.

 Released in Japan on November 3, 1990, at a cost of JP¥12,800 (approximately US$100) for the equipment, as well as an additional ¥800 monthly, access began to the Meganet service by way of the Mega Modem, a peripheral which attaches to the rear EXT 9-pin port on the rear of the console.
 From the modem, a cable runs to a dual-port connector, which connects into a telephone line.
 The Mega Modem also came packaged with a cartridge which allowed for access to the Meganet game library, and approximately six titles were available at launch.
 It was capable of connection speeds of up to 1200bit/s.
 The service had also been announced in North America under the name "Tele-Genesis" at the Winter Consumer Electronics Show (Winter CES) in January 1990, and advertised in publications such as Electronic Gaming Monthly, but it was never released for the region.

 As another way of attempting to expand the audience for the Mega Drive in Japan, Sega introduced the Mega Anser, a system designed for use with Nagoya Bank in Japan, in 1990.
 Packaged as an all-in-one system including a Mega Drive, Mega Modem, Mega Anser cartridge and keypad, the system allowed for transactions such as balance inquiries, transfers, and loan information.
 It initially retailed at a cost of JP¥34,000 including the home console, and a version with an additional printer retailed for ¥72,800.

 Due to the system's low number of titles, prohibitively high price, and the Mega Drive's lack of success in Japan, the Meganet system proved to be a commercial failure.
 By 1992, the Mega Modem peripheral could be found in bargain bins at a reduced price, and a remodeled version of the Mega Drive released in 1993 removed the EXT 9-pin port altogether, preventing the newer model from being connected to the Meganet service.

 In 1995, the Meganet internet service launched in Brazil.
 Its main focus in the region was e-mail, although by 1996 the service was capable of online multiplayer, along with chat features.
 Similar to the Mega Anser, a home banking product was also released for the region.
 Meganet hardware and services were provided through Sega's distributor in the region, Tectoy.